zkxs/VoidCrewMods/README.md

    BepInEx 6.
 2. Add [RecentPlayers.dll](https://github.com/zkxs/VoidCrewRecentPlayers/releases/latest/download/RecentPlayers.dll) to your BepInEx `plugins` folder.
 If `plugins` doesn't exist, simply create the folder inside your `BepInEx` folder.
-3. If you wish to edit the configs in-game, install [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to your `plugins` folder as well.

 If you did everything correctly, you should have `RecentPlayers.dll` at this location:
 `C:\Program Files (x86)\Steam\steamapps\common\Void Crew\BepInEx\plugins\RecentPlayers.dll` (at least for a typical Steam